tmplxz/carelabels/README.md

 ### DNN Specifics

-Per default, PyTorch will be installed for CPU only, but you can simply change the according lines in the `requirements.txt`.
+Per default, PyTorch will be installed for GPU use, but you can simply change the according lines in the `requirements.txt`.

 If you want to perform experiments on your own, download the `ImageNet` data as well as robustness data from <https://github.com/hendrycks/robustness>.
 Make sure that all three lie in the same directory, e.g. `<path>/imagenet/...`, `<path>/imagenet-c/...`, `<path>/imagenet-p/...`.